wragge/closed-glams-covid19/index.md

 * 17 March 2020 - All Library and Information Service buildings closed from 18 March 2020 to 13 April 2020.
 [More info...](https://www.stonnington.vic.gov.au/library/News)

+### Wangaratta Library

+* 17 March 2020 – Library remains open, but all programs and events have been cancelled.
+[More info...](https://www.wangaratta.vic.gov.au/emergency/covid-19-council-updates)

 ### Wellington Library Service

 * 17 March 2020 - Open to visitors but cancelling Children's and Youth Week programming until further notice and 'Day 9 at Wooreem' Author Talk at Yarram Library.
 [More info...](https://www.wellington.vic.gov.au/alerts/covid-19-coronavirus)